5 Tips To Keep Natural Garlands and Holiday Greenery Fresh Longer

 Let’s go for five…

-So how long will natural garlands/wreaths/greens last inside?
+So if you store your live greenery outside, soak them in a bath, place them away from heat vents and fireplaces, spritz them with water, and use Wilt Stop or another anti-desiccant spray, how long will they last indoors?
 Well that depends on so many factors - your home, climate, how old and dry the greenery is when it arrives, etc - but in general, a couple of weeks.
 Maybe three.
-And if we do everything perfectly, will they last from Thanksgiving to Christmas…?
+Will they last from Thanksgiving to Christmas…?
 I’ll keep you posted!

 Have any more tips?
 I’d love to hear them!